MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/9_troubleshooting.md

 - Select the subscription from the subscription list where you want to deploy the platform instance
 - Select **Resource providers** and view the list of available resource providers.
 - Registering a resource provider configures your subscription to work with the resource provider.
 The scope for registration is always the subscription.
 To **register a resource provider (Microsoft.Cdn)**, select Register.

+## Issue 7: Azure Active Directory Configuration issue

+While trying to deploy MCT with Azure AD configuration there might be some cases where you end up having an issue when overlooked a step in [**setup**](4_configure-login-social-work-school-account.md#work-or-school-account-based-authentication).
+In such cases it is suggested to run a Console application and provide us the token and claim information via [**support request**](https://sangamhelpdesk.microsoftcrmportals.com/SignIn?ReturnUrl=%2Fsupport%2Fcreate-case%2F) which will help us to debug your configuration and resolve the issue.

+Please follow the steps below to download and run the console app:

+1. Download the required console app from [**here**](https://sangamapps2.blob.core.windows.net/console-app-debuging/LoginTokens.deps.zip)

+2. Before running the console application, add a new reply URL ```https://login.live.com/oauth20_desktop.srf``` to the Azure Active Directory application by following this path in your Azure portal ActiveDirectory>App Registrations>Click on the Application Registered for AD authentication>Authentication>Add URI (Under Redirect URIs)

+3. Double click the '.exe' file for the project.
+Initially the application asks for 3 parameters: ClientId, ClientSecret (The actual client secret, not the key-vault reference added to the web app config) and TenantId.

+4. Thereafter a URL is generated.
+Run the URL in the browser, follow the login process, and a URL of the format ```https://login.live.com/oauth20_desktop.srf?code=CODE_VALUE&session_state=SESSION_STATE``` would be visible in the browser.

+5. Copy the value for the 'code' query parameter and paste it in the console application.
+Press enter.

+6. Tokens along with their claims would be visible on the screen.
+Copy all the output claims under the headers “Access Token claims” and “ID Token claims”, share these values with us in [**support request**](https://sangamhelpdesk.microsoftcrmportals.com/SignIn?ReturnUrl=%2Fsupport%2Fcreate-case%2F)

 Next > [**Delete the Resource Group**](../../infrastructure-management/configure-your-platform-infrastructure/6_delete-your-training-instance.md) created for failed deployment and restart the [**installation process**](../../infrastructure-management/install-your-platform-instance/3_installation-guide-detailed-steps.md) from the beginning.